DataDog/hiring-engineers/answers.md

 ```

-* Change your check's collection interval so that it only submits the metric once every 45 seconds.
+* *Change your check's collection interval so that it only submits the metric once every 45 seconds.*
-Use customer configuration file to submit the interval:

-`/etc/datadog-agent/conf.d/my_metric.yaml`
+Output of /etc/datadog-agent/conf.d/my_metric.yaml
 ```
 root@precise64:/etc/datadog-agent/conf.d# more my_metric.yaml
 init_config: